VASANTHAKUMAR8/M1_Application_clinic_management_system/1_Requirements.md

 4.Cancel reservation:

 The admin can cancel a reservation by entering the patient ID.
-This reservation shall be show again in the avalible slots window.
+This reservation shall be shown again in the avaliable slots window.

 In the user mode

-There is o password.
-The syatem allows the floowing features:
+There is no password.
+The syatem allows the following features:
 1. View patient record.
-by, entering the patient ID, the system shall the basic information for the patient. view today's reservation. in this , the system shall print all reservation with the patient ID attached to each reservation slot.
+By, entering the patient ID, the system shall show the basic information for the patient.
+2. view today's reservation.
+In this view, the system shall print all reservation with the patient ID attached to each reservation slot.